DanielTsang26/SET/README.md

   Implemented to manage user accounts, groups, and organizational units (OUs).
 Used for hands-on experience with authentication flows, access control, privilege escalation testing, and administrative scripting.

 - **`Web Browser:`**
- Used by the simulated victim to visit the cloned phishing website and enter login credentials.
+ Used by the simulated target to visit the cloned phishing website and enter login credentials.

 - **`Local Network (LAN):`**
   The phishing server is hosted on a local IP (e.g., 192.168.x.x) that is accessed by the simulated victim machine via a browser.